-Welcome back to When the Wind Blows...an Epic podcast for parents, teachers, leaders and anyone vested in world of education
+Welcome back to When the Wind Blows...an Epic podcast for parents, teachers, leaders and anyone vested in the world of education.

 That's all we have for today.
 If you like what you heard, go ahead and hit the like button and subscribe to the podcast so you are notified each time a new episode drops.
 If you are a returning listener you should rate the podcast and leave us a comment.

 Tune in next week where we are rethinking how leadership and education can better prepare the next generation for a rapidly evolving world.